Skip to main content

 (4) Utilizes instructors in accordance with the following:

-(a) Each instructor shall hold a current and valid fire instructor or assistant fire instructor certificate in accordance with Chapter 4765-21 of the Administrative Code.
+(a) Each instructor shall hold a current and valid fire and emergency services instructor II certificate to teach in accordance with Chapter 4765-21 of the Administrative Code;

-(b) Each instructor providing instruction in any live fire training evolutions shall meet the live fire instructor requirements set forth in paragraphs (C), (D), (E), and (F) of rule 4765-21-03 of the Administrative Code.
+(b) Each instructor shall meet the live fire instructor requirements set forth in rule 4765-21-03 of the Administrative Code.

 (5) Has authorization from its authorizing official to provide live fire instructor training courses.

-(J) A chartered program may voluntarily surrender its charter, or any classification by submitting a request to the executive director.
+(I) A chartered program may voluntarily surrender its charter, or any classification by submitting a request to the division.

 (1) Such request to surrender shall be in writing;